Unemployment in Eurozone

-According to data released by Eurostat, labor market conditions in the common currency bloc were broadly stable in December.
-The number of unemployed people decreased by 75,000, and the unemployment rate was unchanged at November’s 7.9% in December.
-The result remains the lowest unemployment rate since October 2008.
+Labor market conditions in the common currency bloc improved in April, according to data released by Eurostat.
+The number of unemployed people decreased by 108,000, and the unemployment rate fell to 7.6% in April (March: 7.7%).
+The result marks the lowest unemployment rate since August 2008.

-Looking at the countries with data available, seven economies saw their unemployment rates drop in December, including Italy and Spain.
-In contrast, Latvia, Lithuania and the Netherlands saw their unemployment rates edge up.
+Looking at the countries with data available, five economies saw their unemployment rates fall in April, including Spain.
+Portugal was the only economy to see its unemployment rate rise, while the rest had no changed.

 Eurozone - Unemployment Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Stock Market||1,159||-0.52 %||Jun 13|

 Get a sample report showing our regional, country and commodities data and analysis.